zimmermanncode/restline/README.md

 It takes an additional `data` argument between `query` and `status`, which defines the POST data to be sent.
-If `handler` is a function, it will also be called with `this` of `vorpal.command("...").action(function ...)`, and the vorpal command `args` and in this case an internal `POST` function that takes the same arguments as `RESTline.command(...).POST`:
+If `handler` is a function, it will also be called with `this` of `vorpal.command("...").action(function ...)`, and the Vorpal command `args` and in this case an internal `POST` function that takes the same arguments as `RESTline.command(...).POST`:

 ```javascript